scritty1249/mouthpiece_v2/README.md

 # mouthpiece v2
-Heavily based off of https://github.com/fishaudio/fish-speech\
+Built on top of https://github.com/fishaudio/fish-speech\
 Total overhual of https://github.com/scritty1249/mouthpiece utilizing a configurable model and real file hierarchy!

 This project was intended to act as a text-to-speech mouthpiece for when I wanted to speak over a call while trying to avoid physically making noise.\